|

 6. Be a good host as well as a good guest.

 7. Take care of yourself.
-(Health was held in high esteem amongst the Celts, so much that a person could be fined for being grossly overweight due to lack of care.)
+(Health was held in high esteem amongst the Celts, so much that a person could be fined for

 8. Serve your community.